03 Dec Eastgate

 “You can’t just go around murdering innocent people,” I replied.
 “Did you think no one would notice?”

 “It would be naive of me to say yes.
 I’d hoped what I paid the local law enforcement might keep anyone from digging too deep.
 But you’re made of sterner stuff, it seems.”
 She chuckled, “From what Pauline told me, you were the last person I expected to see showing up at my door… But I suppose I shouldn’t be surprised.
 After our encounter at the motel, when I heard someone had shown up in town asking about me, I had my suspicions.
 I hope you don’t mind that I sent Clarice to collect you.
 But dragging this out wouldn’t have benefitted either of us.”

 I took the stake from my coat, and Harriet’s eyes focused on it.
 But she didn’t move.
 She inhaled on her cigarette.

 “If you’re going to kill me, would you mind if I asked you a question first?”
 She asked.
 I paused, before nodding my head.
-I dreaded the moment when she’d pounce, when it was her or me and I had to drive my stake through her heart.
+I dreaded the moment when she’d pounce, when it was either her or me and I’d have to drive my stake through her heart.
 But she didn’t move.

 “How did I choose my victims?”